mjq11302010044/RRPN/README.md

 ### License

 RRPN is released under the MIT License (refer to the LICENSE file for details).
+This project is for research purpose only, further use for RRPN should contact authors.

 ### Citing RRPN